Shift 5 – From More Programs to More Mission Fields

-- equipping every disciple to discovery their primary influencing style from Ephesians 4 and encourage them to appreciate all the others as necessary.
+- equipping every disciple to discovery their primary influencing style from Ephesians 4?
+Are you encouraging them to appreciate all the others as necessary?

 Exponential has created a Made for More FREE resource kit to help your team take a deeper dive into these six shifts and equip you to apply them in your local context.
 Next time, we’ll unpack our sixth and final shift: From More Strategy…to More Surrender.